Armored Vehicles

 BMD-1KSh / BMD-1R / R-440-ODBCommand, signals, and satellite-communications vehicles

-BTR-D-family communications and command vehicles used the chassis for radio, antenna, and satellite terminal installations.
+BTR-D-family communications and command vehicles used the chassis for radio, antenna, satellite terminal, and staff-command installations.

 2S9 Nona, Air-droppable 120 mm self-propelled mortar, Artillery2S9 NonaAirborne 120 mm self-propelled mortar